jibe-b/gatsby-source-baserow/README.md

 for each type of data.
 This should prevent issues with your data types clashing.

-When using the Attachment type field, this plugin governs requests to download the associated files from Airtable to 5 concurrent requests to prevent excessive requests on Airtable's servers - which can result in refused/hanging connections.
+When using the Attachment type field, this plugin governs requests to download the associated files from Baserow to 5 concurrent requests to prevent excessive requests on Baserow's servers - which can result in refused/hanging connections.
 You can adjust this limit with the concurrency option in your `gatsby-config.js` file.
 Set the option with an integer value for your desired limit on attempted concurrent requests.
 A value of 0 will allow requests to be